-The following are policies to provide for growth and development while preserving rural character, as described in the Kaua'i General Plan:
+The following are policies to provide for growth and development while preserving rural character, as described in the General Plan.

 - (a) Allow incremental growth of Towns, contiguous to existing development.
-Concentrate primary shopping facilities within the Town Center.
+Concentrate primary shopping facilities within Town Center.
 Support infill development. - (b) Provide for build-out of existing Residential Communities, to include areas zoned R-1 or higher.
-Allow small, neighborhood-oriented commercial sites in Residential Communities.
+Allow small, neighborhood-oriented commercial sites in Residential Communities. - (c) Expansion contiguous to an existing town or residential community is prefeered over a new residential community.